Cabinets and merchandisers designed for optimum energy efficiency.

 LEDs use less electricity than fluorescent lights with electromagnetic ballasts and introduce less heat into the refrigerated space which reduces the workload on the refrigeration system’s compressor.
 The less the compressor operates, the more energy is saved.
 LEDs also save money because they last longer than fluorescent bulbs.
 LEDs typically last up to 50,000 hours.

-Standard in numerous cabinets and optional in walk-ins
+Standard in numerous cabinets and select walk-ins

 MBWA-1 digital alarm/light management system